wences-sanchez/Knowledge-Base/pages/Certificado profesional de IBM DevOps and Software Engineering%2FIntroduction to Containers with Docker, Kubernetes & OpenShift.md

 title:: Certificado profesional de IBM DevOps and Software Engineering/Introduction to Containers with Docker, Kubernetes & OpenShift

 - title:: Introduction to Containers with Docker, Kubernetes & OpenShift
-- title:: Introduction to Containers with Docker, Kubernetes & OpenShift
 ## Week 1
 	- ### Understanding the Benefits of Containers
 		- #### Introduction to Containers